LinkedHK/RakeJ/README.md

-# Job Searcher Web App
+# Job Seeker Web App

 This app is used as the rest backend for a mobile app of job seeker